 During his long and prosperous affiliation with Tulane, Karlem Riess, affectionately called "Ducky," has been a student, professor, researcher, adviser, scholar, volunteer and university marshal.

 An advisor to Tulane's fraternities and honor societies for 38 years, Riess was the recipient of Omicron Delta Kappa's Distinguished Service Award (1972) as well as the honor society's highest honor, the Laurel Crown Circle Award (1998).
 Riess was also the recipient of a gold medal given by the National Interfraternity Conference.
-In addition, Tulane's Panhellenic Cup-a trophy awarded to the fraternity that excels in scholarship, fraternity education, community service and intramural sporting events-was renamed the Reiss Cup more than a decade ago.
+In addition, Tulane's Panhellenic Cup – a trophy awarded to the fraternity that excels in scholarship, fraternity education, community service and intramural sporting events – was renamed the Reiss Cup decades ago.

 Riess taught at Brown University before returning to Tulane in 1943 as an assistant professor of physics.
 He has been an emeritus professor of physics since 1978, when he joined the Office of Student Affairs.

-As the university marshal for the last 25 years, Riess's name has been synonymous with Tulane tradition.
-Before his retirement this year as the first marshal in Tulane's history, Riess was responsible for leading the academic procession at each commencement ceremony and ensuring that the ritual adheres to proper protocol, with pomp and circumstance intact.
+As the university marshal for 25 years, Riess's name has been synonymous with Tulane tradition.
+Before his retirement in 1998 as the first marshal in Tulane's history, Riess was responsible for leading the academic procession at each commencement ceremony and ensuring that the ritual adheres to proper protocol, with pomp and circumstance intact.

 Over the years, Riess's research interests have included electromagnetic waves, biophysics and mathematical physics.
 He has been a member of the American Chemical Society, the American Physical Society, the American Mathematics Society, the American Crystallographic Society and the American Association for the Advancement of Science.